Contacting Tesco Ireland

 What are you doing to support healthcare workers?

-On top of this, emergency services and healthcare workers, as well as care workers, can now come to the front of the queue when they shop at our stores - they simply need to bring valid identification with them as they present to stores.
+We have priority access for healthcare workers, care workers and emergency services personnel at all other times (outside of our exclusive hours for over 65s, family carers and those who are extremely medically vulnerable).
+Anyone in these groups can now come to the front of the queue when they shop at our stores - they simply need to bring valid identification with them as they present to stores.

 Are your 'Blue Tokens' still available?